Knowledge Base

 • Create a new report based on Audit Records and give it a name.

-• Add columns for: Action; Record Type; Reference; User Name and any other columns you might be interested in.
+• Add columns for: Action; Record Type; Reference; User Agent and any other columns you might be interested in.

-• Add a criterion to show only those records where the Action is delete.
+• Add a criteria to show only those records where the Action is delete.

-• Add a second criterion to show only those records that were deleted last week.
+• Add a second criteria to show only those records that were deleted last week.
 To do this, click Add criteria from Audit Records.
-Using the dropdown picklist select More Columns, then select Date.
+Using the dropdown picklist select Date.
 Apply an Operator of ‘is in calendar range‘ and use the Calendar range picklist to select last week.

 The resulting report will look something like the one in the screenshot below.
-Notice that there are multiple rows for the same request (eg, request 16,602, which is highlighted).
-This is because the single action of deleting a record also deletes all the relationships that existed between that record and others on your database.
-If you simply want to see which records (rather than relationships) have been deleted you can add a criterion to remove any rows where the Reference is blank.
+Notice that there are multiple rows for the same request (eg, request 9261643, which is outlined).
+This is because the single action of deleting a record deleted multiple records.

 audit reporting 1